-fetal/developmental programming of health and disease risk, behavioral medicine, stress, pregnancy, fetal development, prematurity, neuroendocrine, immune, genetic, epigenetic, telomere biology, maternal-child health, reproductive epidemiology|
+fetal/developmental programming of health and disease risk, stress, pregnancy, fetal development, neurodevelopment, childhood obesity, maternal-placental-fetal neuroendocrine, immune, genetic, epigenetic, telomere, mitochondrial and stem cell biology.

 Academy of Behavioral Medicine Research – Neal E. Miller New Investigator Award for early career contributions to behavioral medicine (1997).

 Perinatal Research Society – Young Investigator Award (1998).

 NIH/ National Institute of Child Health and Human Development – First Independent Research Support and Transition (FIRST) Award, (1998-2003).

 Member, Scientific Advisory Board, Swiss Etiological Study of Adjustment and Mental Health (SESAM), Basel, Switzerland (2005-07).

 Executive Committee, National Children's Study, Orange County, California, Vanguard Center (2005-2010).

 Member, Steering Committee, The U.S. National Children’s Study (2006-08).